ivansiacho/auth-user-server/README.md

 if you have already installed mongodb just run `mongod` into you db folder

-Once it has already, run `node index` for start the node server if you need to make many changes just run `node run dev` for start this server with a watch listener.
+Once it has already, run `node index` for start the node server if you need to make many changes just run `npm run dev` for start this server with a watch listener.
 So you don't need stop and restart your server for every change.

 Your server will running on 3090 port